RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ### Cross Product (aka 2D Determinant)

 The cross product is the sibling of the dot product.
 It computes the sin of the angle between two vectors (scaled by the length of each vector), as opposed to the cos like the dot product.
 It looks quite similar, though we won't get into the derivation for the sake of brevity.
 In 2D games it's not quite as useful as the dot product, but does make its appearance occasionally.
+Note that the cross between two parallel vectors is 0.

 My favorite example would be a function to compute the angle between two vectors.
 Or more specifically, the shortest angle between two vectors.
 Using point 5) from the last section we can write a function called `shortest_arc` from two vectors a and b.
 It returns the smallest angle needed to rotate a to b.
 We will name the cross product `det2` for "determinant of a 2D matrix", which will make more sense later on.